IT / infrastructure

 Governed incident triage agent

-Classifies and routes incoming incidents using the severity schema and on-call authority matrix defined in Stage 2.
+Classifies and routes incoming incidents using the severity schema and on-call authority matrix.
 If an incident matches no defined category, it defaults to P2 and notifies the on-call role — never guesses or drops.
 Every classification decision is logged with the criteria that triggered it, creating a structured record for post-incident review.

 Runbook execution assistant agent